 Clearly Garmin have to balance production levels and the cost of holding back stock to support such a model.
 Whilst such a method WOULD maximise the price paid for each INITIAL Garmin 935 (review) it certainly would NOT maximise the total product revenues for Garmin over a longer period – for example if instead they released 2000 units globally maybe they would have sold them at $900.
 I’m sure Garmin’s marketing team will be modelling scenarios along similar lines to that.

 Perhaps also Garmin learned something from the release fo the CHRONOS?
 (Currently >$900) Effectively that was an expensive format Fenix 4.
-It’s not quite the same as the Fenix 5 and the Fenix 5 itself is nearly identical to the 935 in terms of functionality; even if parts of the hardware are different.
+It’s not quite the same as the Fenix 5 and the Fenix 5 itself is nearly identical to the 935 in terms of functionality; even if parts of the hardware are different and don’t work ;-).
 Perhaps such a super-expensive watch gave Garmin a more true insight into the number of people who really are prepared to pay big bucks for a sports watch with a life of only 2 to 4 years.

 Furthermore remember that there are no likely immediate successors to the 935.
 There will NOT be another product that essentially matches the 935’s features AND THEN DELIVERS SOME MORE FEATURES over and above that.
 Even the replacement V800 will not do that.

 Maybe there are also arguments about avoiding annoying their intended market.
 Effectively forcing people like me to pay a large premium compared to the 920XT and then seeing the price collapse 9 months later is not a great move.